petrusboniatus/wacomAreaChanger/README.md

 This script is a solution to the problem of the wacom awkward area on linux, specially for big screens, multiple screen or wide screens.

-When it running you just have to **double click the mid mouse button** to center the area mapped on the mouse position, the area aspect ratio is automatically fixed, you only have to specify the part of the screen you want to use:
+When it's running you just have to **double click the mid mouse button** to center the mapped area on the mouse position, the area aspect ratio is automatically fixed, you only have to specify the part of the screen you want to use:

  ```commandline